MarioniLab/simpleSingleCellResults/work-5-mnn.knit.md

 Differential expression analyses should be performed on the **original** log-expression values or counts.
 We do not use the corrected values here (which no longer correspond to genes anyway) except to obtain the clusters or trajectories to be characterized.
 To model the batch effect, we set the batch of origin as the `block=` argument in `findMarkers()`.
-This will perform all comparisons between clusters _within_ each batch, and then combine the _p_-values with Stouffer's Z method to consolidate results across batches.
+This will perform all comparisons between clusters _within_ each batch, and then combine the _p_-values to consolidate results across batches.
-Intra-batch comparisons are robust to differences between batches but assume that each pair of clusters is present in at least one batch.

 ```r